Boston's Pizza Hut restaurant to close later this year

 Staff have been informed of the decision and may be relocated to other restaurants in the local area.

-The West Street restaurant is opposite the Eagle pub and is large enough to accommodate groups of up to 80.
+The West Street restaurant, near Wickes, is large enough to accommodate groups of up to 80.

 A Pizza Huts Restaurants spokesperson told the Standard today: “We continually evaluate the location of our restaurants to ensure they are in the best possible areas to meet consumer demand and have decided to close our restaurant in Boston in November this year.